'After The Angels' is Winter Bel's debut novel.

 - from 'The Drowning Pool' by Ross Macdonald

-Winter Bel's debut novel 'Hard Place Rock' is six interrelated stories that all resolve on the same summer's day in contemporary Los Angeles.
+Winter Bel's debut novel 'After The Angels' is four interrelated stories that all play out in summer 2018 in the city of Los Angeles.

-To follow developments with 'Hard Place Rock' in its approach to publication, sign up to the Winter Bel newsletter below.
+To follow developments with 'After The Angels' in its approach to publication, sign up to the Winter Bel newsletter below.